knighttower/JsUtilities/packages/type-check/README.md

 ## What aims to solve?

-TypeCheck JS aims to solve the following problems:
+typeCheck JS aims to solve the following problems:

 -   Drop-in solution for existing projects.
 Most projects are already in production and it is not always possible to add a build step to compile TypeScript.
 -   Overkill.
 Typescript can be too much for just small projects or quick projects.
 -   All TypeScript type definitions are lost at runtime.
 Once a library is in production, it is impossible to check the types of the data being passed around.
 -   Does not require Build Step.
 Most TypeScript solution requires a build step to compile the code into JavaScript.
 This is not always possible in some projects or it adds complexity to the project.
--   Most library authors know what types should work with their code, but is hard to enforce once it goes to distribution.
-TypeCheck JS allows library authors to enforce the types when others use their libraries at runtime.
+-   Most library authors know what types should work with their code, but is hard to enforce once it goes to distribution. typeCheck JS allows library authors to enforce the types when others use their libraries at runtime.
 -   Be able to be used directly in browser or with Js that does not support TypeScript.
 -   Complexity.
-TypeScript is a complex language and it is not always easy to understand the type definitions.
-TypeCheck JS aims to be simple and easy to understand.
+TypeScript is a complex language and it is not always easy to understand the type definitions. typeCheck JS aims to be simple and easy to understand.
 -   Syntax.
-Projects are becaming too complex and heavily using 'defensive programming' to avoid errors.
-TypeCheck JS aims to be simple and easy to understand by all developers regardless of their experience while helping to focus on what really matters.
+Projects are becaming too complex and heavily using 'defensive programming' to avoid errors. typeCheck JS aims to be simple and easy to understand by all developers regardless of their experience while helping to focus on what really matters.

 ## What does no solve?